Creating an Order

 📘

-The orderDetailsCallback for the Skipify Button and Expedited Guest Checkout flows is identical, so the same process can be used for both.
+The orderDetailsCallback for the Skipify Button and Connected Checkout are identical, so the same process can be used for both.

 Create Order